When was Wilbur Kitchener Jordan born and where did he grow up?

 Short answers, pulled from the story.

-Wilbur Kitchener Jordan published his four-volume work The Development of Religious Toleration in England between 1932 and 1940.
-This study traced the origins of religious toleration from the Elizabethan era through the Stuart period and into the aftermath of the English Civil War.
+Wilbur Kitchener Jordan published four volumes of The Development of Religious Toleration in England between 1932 and 1940.
+These volumes traced religious ideas from Elizabethan times through the Stuart era and covered the revolutionary period following the English Civil War.